bruno185/Make-index-for-Apple-II-crossword-solver/readme.md

 *.ind file don't need to be copied to the ProDOS disk image.
 You can delete them.
 They may be used in a future version.

 Important  : Index files end with Px (x being de number from 1 to 4).
-You must create 4 directories in ProDOS (P1 to P4) and copy the corresponding files.
+You must create 4 directories on ProDOS disk image (P1 to P4) and copy the corresponding files.
 See disk image in Apple-II-crossword-solver disk image repository as example.

 ## Technics
 I use Delphi Community Edition, latest version.